 - Route 33 (Staples Mill Road) runs from the Willow Lawn area into western Hanover.

 - Route 10 (Jeff Davis Highway) connects much of the industrial corridor south of Richmond to the southern and central Chesterfield regions.

 Commutes and Travel

 Richmond’s commutes are generally less than 30 minutes even from outlying locations to the city center.
 Kiplinger’s Personal Finance Magazine ranked Richmond’s commute as 4th best in the country.
-The same fact contributed to CNNMoney.com making Richmond the 5th least stressed out cities in America.
+The same fact contributed to CNNMoney.com making Richmond the 5th least stressed-out city in America.

 The Richmond International Airport is 20 minutes east of Downtown and while it has some direct flights, many flights connect through Charlotte and Atlanta.